ivonunes/plumekit/docs/mailer.md

 ## Cloudflare adapter

-On the Cloudflare Worker target, the mailer serializes the message to JSON and hands it to a `host_email_send` host import; the generated `worker.mjs` shim POSTs that JSON to an HTTP email provider you configure (MailChannels, Resend, SendGrid, or any provider) via the `MAIL_API_URL` and `MAIL_API_KEY` bindings in `wrangler.toml`.
+On the Cloudflare Worker target, the mailer serialises the message to JSON and hands it to a `host_email_send` host import; the generated `worker.mjs` shim POSTs that JSON to an HTTP email provider you configure (MailChannels, Resend, SendGrid or any provider) via the `MAIL_API_URL` and `MAIL_API_KEY` bindings in `wrangler.toml`.
 The provider-neutral JSON payload looks like: